ZYJLiu/encode/README.md

-Allows any merchant to create a loyalty points rewards program.
+Allows any merchant to create a loyalty points rewards program using Solana Pay transaction request QR code.

 Anchor Program